bcgov/angular-scaffold/openshift/README.md

 1. Change the `Git Source Repo URL` to yours -> Create
 1. This should auto trigger a build

+To add this image to your OpenShift Project:

+1. Switch to the project where you wish to create the build configuration, e.g.:
+  `oc project my-angular-project-tools`
+1. Switch to the directory containing the angular app BuildConfiguration template:
+  `cd openshift/templates/angular-on-nginx`
+1. Process and import the results into the OpenShift project, providing appropriate parameter values:

+  `oc process -f angular-on-nginx-build.json -p NAME=<name> | oc create -f -`

+  *Note:* Refer to `angular-app.json` for other available parameters.

 What happens in OpenShift:
-1. Trigger's `angular-builder` to build with your source code
 1. Copies output, i.e., `/opt/app-root/src/dist/` to `nginx-runtime` directory `tmp/app`
-1. Create to image, `<your app name>-build` to Image Stream
+1. Pushed resulting  image, `<your app name>-build` to Image Stream

 ### Setup "Your App" Deployment